Nuclear Beyond Electricity

 To varying extents, both traditional reactors and newly designed advanced reactors could accomplish each of these goals.
 But for now, less than 1% of energy produced by nuclear reactors is used for applications other than electricity.

-Nuclear plants, particularly those with advanced reactor designs, could be used for cogeneration, or the generation of both electricity and another product, such as heat or hydrogen.
 Advanced reactors may also have siting advantages that could allow them to be sited closer to industrial facilities and end users, improving their competitiveness.

 One EPRI model predicted that an additional plant revenue stream of $15/MWh, whether from a carbon-based production credit or the sale of a non-electricity product such as hydrogen, could be the most impactful way to make nuclear plants operate more competitively in today’s market.
 More information is available in the freely accessible report 3002011803.